outdoorbits/little-backup-box/README.md

 1. Point the browser to *http://127.0.0.1:8000* (replace *127.0.0.1* with the actual IP address of the Raspberry Pi).
 2. Start the desired action by pressing the appropriate button.

-The access the contents of the storage device, plug it into the Raspberry Pi and press the **DLNA SERVER** button.
-You can then use a uPnP application on any device on the same network to browse and view the contents of the storage device.
+The access the contents of the storage device, plug it into the Raspberry Pi and press the **DLNA & SAMBA** button.
+You can then use a uPnP or Samba client on any device on the same network to browse and view the contents of the storage device.

 <img src="img/rc.png" alt="" />

-Activating the DLNA server also returns the disk space usage information.
+Activating the DLNA and Samba servers also returns the disk space usage information.
 You can use this information to monitor the remaining free space on the storage device.

 The **System info** link gives you access to basic system information, such as a list of storage devices and memory usage.